The Peace Plaza Flag Court has 40 flags from the following countries:

 We also have been sensitized to the disparate circumstances resulting in emigration from other parts of the world.
 The flag policy addresses our African American and American Indian heritage.
 Laotian and Vietnamese are recent immigrants to our community and, to a large extent, are refugees from Laos and Vietnam.
 The flags of Laos and Vietnam (as members of the United Nations) represent the countries from which refuge was taken.
-That being said, leaders of the Laotian community were comfortable in the inclusion of the Laotian flag in the Court of Flags, while leaders of the local Vietnamese community (and Vietnam War veterans) asked that the Vietnam flag not be included at this time.
-We have deferred to this request and have honored our local Vietnamese heritage with inclusion on the Immigration Timeline and the Peace Pole.
+The leaders of both of these communities have asked that their flags not be included at this time.
+We have deferred to this request and have honored our local Vietnamese and Laotian heritage with inclusion on the Immigration Timeline and with their languages represented on Peace Poles.

 We have learned that flag protocol and etiquette can be very complex.
 Many Americans feel that the American flag should be located in the center of a grouping of flags and at all times higher than other flags.
 This is correct protocol for the American flag when it is displayed with state flags, county flags, city flags and other pennants, banners and flags.
 It is counter to international flag protocol and United States law when the U.S. flag is flown with other national flags.
 The United States Flag Code (U.S. Code Title 36, Chapter 10) requires the U.S. flag to be flown equally with other national flags.
 All flags are to be substantially the same size and are to be flown at the same height.
 The United States flag is located to the right (from the flag's perspective which is from the left as a viewer looks at the flags) and then the remaining flags are located clockwise (from the viewer's perspective) in alphabetical order in English.
 All flags are to be in a lighted display after dark as is so beautifully depicted at the Keeling Puri Peace Plaza.